-This is to make sure that the client-server interaction will proceed without delay when all options are understood by both sides, and only slow down if options are not understood (as in the case above).
+This is to make sure that the client-server interaction will proceed without delay when all features are understood by both sides, and only slow down if features are not understood (as in the example below).
 For a well-matched client-server pair, the interaction proceeds quickly, saving a round-trip often required by negotiation mechanisms.
 In addition, it also removes state ambiguity when the client requires features that the server does not understand.

-Require = "Require" ":" 1#option-tag
+Require = "Require" ":" feature-tag ("," feature-tag)